software-mansion/react-native-svg/README.md

   Code explanation:

-  * The cx and cy attributes define the x and y coordinates of the center of the circle.
+  * The cx and cy props define the x and y coordinates of the center of the circle.
 If cx and cy are omitted, the circle's center is set to (0,0)
-  * The r attribute defines the radius of the circle
+  * The r prop defines the radius of the circle

 ##### Ellipse

 The <Ellipse> element is used to create an ellipse.

 An ellipse is closely related to a circle.
 The difference is that an ellipse has an x and a y radius that differs from each other, while a circle has equal x and y radius